amcneil36/amcneil36.github.io/blogs/horizontal-vs-vertical-slicing.md

 As stated previously, horizontal slicing involves completing all code in one component before moving on to another component.
 We will start off by discussing a simple example.

 #### Coding all of the back-end followed by coding all of the front-end
 In this scenario, we will start off by coding up all of the back-end for the next release.
-When it comes to demo'ing we won't get much feedback because there will be very little to show.
+When it comes to demo'ing we won't get much feedback because there is no front-end.
+You will be half way through the project with no working software to show in the demo.
+Stakeholders will become concerned that the project is not on target.
+Once the front-end starts coming along, you will finally start getting feedback at the demos since there will be usable functionality that the consumer can see in a demo.